pcboey/python-code101/README.md

 # python-code101
-Python code examples for beginners
+**Python code examples for beginners**

-These examples accomapny the Python for Beginners course conducted by Pytech Resources Website : https://pytechresources.com/
+These examples are used in the Python for Beginners course conducted by Pytech Resources.

+Website : https://pytechresources.com/